All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Which medication has fewer side effects?

 Among the GLP-1 based medications, tirzepatide may have slightly lower rates of nausea than semaglutide.
-Oral medications like phentermine and Contrave have different side effect profiles (stimulant effects, insomnia, elevated heart rate) rather than fewer side effects overall.
+Oral medications like phentermine and Contrave have different side effect profiles (stimulant effects, insomnia, improved heart rate) rather than fewer side effects overall.
 No weight loss medication is side-effect-free.
 The question is which side effects are most tolerable for you personally.

 Find Your Best Option with Expert Guidance